d2s/Documentation/_posts/2018-04-11-Localization.md

 Localization is done by utilizing [Crowdin](https://crowdin.com/project/rsyncosx) to translate the xliff files which are imported into Xcode after translating.
 Xcode then creates the required language strings.
 [Crowdin is free for open source projects](https://crowdin.com/page/open-source-project-setup-request).

-The German translation is work in progress.
-The Chinese (Simplified) and Norwegian translations are also being updated.
-A new updated release will be available in January 2020.
+A new updated release will be available by end of January 2020.

 Main view in English, Chinese (Simplified), German, Norwegian and French.
 ![](/images/RsyncOSX/master/localization/en.png)